takshaktiwari/adash-slider/README.md

 #  Introduction
-An extension for blog post for takshak/adash package.
-Get your blog ready in just couple of minutes, just follow the simple steps.
+An extension for slider for takshak/adash package.
+This will he helper to create image slider or even for cards, products etc

 ##  Installation
 Require the package with composer